Xinglab/lr2rmats/README.md

    **A**: No limit on sample size.
 As long as one sample has matched long & short-read data, it can be provided to lr2gtf.

 2. **Q**: How to specify the directory of output and intermediate files?
    **A**: Use `snakemake` argument `--directory`(`-d`) to specify working directory.
-Note that when working directory is set, all the relative path in configuration file will use it as origin.
-Or, you could just use absolute path instead.
+Note that when working directory is set, all the relative path in the configuration file will use it as the origin.
+Or, you could just use the absolute path instead.

-3. **Q**: How to specify single-end short-read data in configuration file?
+3. **Q**: How to specify single-end short-read data in the configuration file?

    **A**: Write single-end data file path after `first:` and leave `second:` empty like this:
    ```